SamsungDForum/JuvoPlayer/README.md

 ## Introduction

-This project provides an application level video streaming player framework.
-It links the video content delivery networks (CDNs) with the Tizen .Net TV platform.
-The design introduces decoupling layer from the HW platform specifics.
-By that it gives more responsibility to the application side.
-The output advantage is less time needed for the application launch to the market or updates during its life cycle.
-It simply gets much less dependent on the TV device firmware releases plan.

-JuvoPlayer can be used as reference for developers of live streaming and VOD Tizen .Net applications.
-The source code is open, so it can be included as a whole or just parts inside the 3rd party software products.
+ JuvoPlayer provides framework for streaming video playback applications that is designed to be platform specific and component agnostic.
+It leverages independence on device FW updates (OTNs) and offers greater implementation flexibility to the app.
+The source code is open and can be included in the software products under the MIT license conditions.

- Please, read the below articles before starting the development:
+ Please read the articles listed below before starting development:
 - [Dependencies](./docs/dependencies.md)
 - [Setup](./docs/setup-instructions.md)
 - [Launching](./docs/launching.md)